 The objective of the Remuneration Policy is to attract and retain high caliber talent and assume that the policy is in consonance with the existing industry practice.

 13. Details of Subsidiary/Joint Ventures/Associate Companies

-The Auditors, M/s Walker Chandiok & LLP., Chartered Accountants, Statutory Auditors of the Company, hold office till the conclusion of the ensuing Annual General Meeting and are eligible for re-appointment and have confirmed that they are not disqualified under any provisions of Section 141(3) of the Companies Act, 2013 and have shown their willingness to accept the office of Statutory Auditors.
+The Auditors, M/s Walker Chandiok & Co.
+LLP, Chartered Accountants, Statutory Auditors of the Company, hold Office till the conclusion of the ensuing Annual General Meeting and are eligible for appointment and have confirmed that they are not disqualified under any provisions of Section 141(3) of the Companies Act, 2013 and have shown their willingness to accept the Office of Statutory Auditors.